 NASA Pushes Back Launch Date On Webb Space Telescope, Citing COVID-19

-The launch of the James Webb Space Telescope, the long-awaited – and long-delayed — successor to the Hubble Space Telescope, has been pushed back yet another seven months, NASA said Thursday, citing in part delays due to the COVID-19 pandemic.
+The launch of the James Webb Space Telescope, the long-awaited — and long-delayed — successor to the Hubble Space Telescope, has been pushed back yet another seven months, NASA said Thursday citing, in part, delays from the COVID-19 pandemic.

-The nearly $10 billion project, which scientists hope will see back to the time when the first galaxies were formed following the Big Bang, had been scheduled to launch next March from French Guiana atop an Ariane 5 rocket, but the space agency said it was now aiming for an Oct.
-31 launch date.
+The nearly $10 billion project, which scientists hope will see back to the time when the first galaxies were formed following the Big Bang, had been scheduled to launch next March from French Guiana atop an Ariane 5 rocket, but the space agency said it is now aiming for an Oct.
+31, 2021, launch date.

-"Webb is the world's most complex space observatory, and our top science priority, and we've worked hard to keep progress moving during the pandemic," said Thomas Zurbuchen, associate administrator for NASA's Science Mission Directorate at the agency's headquarters in Washington, in a statement.
+"Webb is the world's most complex space observatory, and our top science priority, and we've worked hard to keep progress moving during the pandemic," Thomas Zurbuchen, associate administrator for NASA's Science Mission Directorate at the agency's headquarters in Washington, D.C., said in a statement.
 "The team continues to be focused on reaching milestones and arriving at the technical solutions that will see us through to this new launch date next year."

 NASA said disruption to work shifts caused by COVID-19 work-from-home orders and other technical challenges had combined to push back the scheduled launch.

-The JWST has experienced numerous delays and cost overruns since the project first went into development in 1996.
-Initial estimates were that it would cost between $1 billion and $3.5 billion, with a possible launch in 2007.
+The telescope has experienced numerous delays and cost overruns since the project first went into development in 1996.
+Initial estimates were that it would cost between $1 billion and $3.5 billion with a possible launch in 2007.

 In January, after years of setbacks and ballooning costs, a Government Accountability Office report concluded that the project's estimated cost was $9.7 billion, an increase of 95%.
 At the time, the GAO gave NASA a low probability of meeting its then-March 2021 launch date.